-Twitch has been on a banning spree in the last month in regards to “sexually suggestive content”, with the latest suspension being dished out to a cosplaying streamer who decided to show off her Chun-Li outfit.
+Twitch has been on a banning spree in the last month in regards to “suggestive content”, with the latest suspension being dished out to a cosplaying streamer who decided to show off her Chun-Li outfit.

 Sexually suggestive content on Twitch has been a major talking point in the community in 2019.
-Some streamers have been looking to push the limits of what attire they can wear on stream, with more bans being handed out for “sexually suggestive content” this year than seemingly any other.
+Some streamers have been looking to push the limits of what attire they can wear on stream, with more bans being handed out for “suggestive content” this year than seemingly any other.

 However, some bans have been handed down on streamers cosplaying as some of their favorite characters, leading to people questioning where the line is drawn.

 Art streamer ‘quqco’ was streaming on September 15 cosplaying Chun-Li from Street Fighter while chatting with her viewers.
-However, after she signed off for the day, she was hit with a suspension for “sexually suggestive content” on stream.
+However, after she signed off for the day, she was hit with a suspension for “suggestive content” on stream.